 As always, with a new year comes new trends in the world of retail and ecommerce.

 Retail media outlets such a Walmart and Target continue to expand their online shopper experience.
-From technological advancements in the retail industry to surprising new sales channels, here are eight of the top innovative retail trends to keep an eye on in 2021.
+From technological advancements in the retail industry to surprising new sales channels, here are the top innovative retail trends to keep an eye on in 2021.

 Retail Trend #1: Social Commerce

 This year’s surge in online shopping is here to stay, especially given the hurdles presented by the COVID-19 pandemic and the closure of brick-and-mortar stores.
 According to a recent study, in the last 12 months, 34% of shopper bought a product online via PC, 38% bought a product online via tablet, and 44% bought a product online via mobile phone or smartphone.

 - More than 50% of the global consumers we surveyed say they’ve become more digital since the first Pulse survey was conducted.
 [Source]

 - Shopping via smartphone keeps climbing steeply, gaining 2 percentage points on in-store shopping just since our March 2021 Pulse survey and more than doubling since 2018.
 [Source]

 - Compared to when our first survey was conducted, more people say they’re buying online at least daily.
 [Source]

 Social commerce — native shopping experiences on a social media platform — offers shoppers an even more seamless way to shop online.
 Instead of clicking through to a third-party website, users can make purchases right from the social media app or site.